marchowardbegins/AlgoHive/README.md

 **If you would like to recommend another project to be invited to our AlgoHive Index (and you don't feel like creating a Pull request here) please just [shoot me a message](https://discord.gg/VBtWvqJ
 ) on Discord and I'll review it.**

+## Support our vision and donate!

+Support our vision for a crowdsourced prediction community!
+Donations are welcome to support our initiatives as we begin to scale the community:

+**BTC**: 373ey7L83ukrVyg342qehedpfCLuTFdycy

+**ETH**: 0x6Efc4458ce2fbbB516C8a909db382649F9e93383